yukichew/yukichew/README.md

 ### Hi there, I'm Yuki. 👋🏻

-I'm a second-year software engineering student with a passion for creating web and mobile applications.
+I'm a second-year software engineering student with a passion for developing web and mobile applications.

 🚀 **About Me:**
 - 🎓 Currently pursuing my degree in software engineering at Asia Pacific University.